clarityoverclever/clarityoverclever.github.io/_posts/2025-11-19-secure-powershell-automation-credential-management-across-windows-and-linux.md

     }
 }
 ```
-> The credential username is not considered sensitive and can be read like any System.String while the transformation of the SecureString password into plaintext is done with:
+> The credential username is not considered sensitive and can be read like any System.String while transformation of the SecureString password is required to pass it as plaintext.
 >
-> [System.String][Runtime.InteropServices.Marshal]::PtrToStringAuto(
->   [Runtime.InteropServices.Marshal]::SecureStringToBSTR($Credential.Password)
-> )
->
 {: .notice--danger}
 > ⚠️ **Security Note**
 > Decrypting the SecureString is not always necessary as some applications take SecureStrings or PsCredential objects as parameters.
 When it is necessary to decrypt and assign a SecureString, make sure to destroy the variable after use.
 > Remove-Variable -Name _variable_ -Force

 ### PowerShell Core (Linux/Unix)
-To approximate the same behavior on a non-Windows system, we will need to generate an encryption key using collectable identifiers and passing that key as a parameter during the SecureString creation.
+PowerShell Core on non‑Windows platforms doesn’t have access to DPAPI, and some interop behaviors can yield unreliable results, so there are some things to consider when building crossplatform automations:
+ - DPAPI absence: SecureString serialization/deserialization must use AES with a supplied key, not the default DPAPI.
+ - Interop pitfalls: Calls like Marshal.PtrToStringAuto are Windows‑specific and can misbehave cross‑platform (e.g., returning only the first character).
+Prefer managed .NET APIs that behave consistently everywhere.
+ - Serialization format: Export‑CliXml can add type metadata that complicates deserialization on Linux.
+Using JSON for simple PSCustomObjects is often cleaner and more predictable.

 ```powershell
 function Get-UserMachineKey {